BillOatmanWork/M3UFromXtream/README.md

 ```

 # Good Karma
-This plugin is free.
+This application is free.
 If you find it of value and have the means, please consider making a donation to a local charity that benefits children.